s-di-cola/swapcast/docs/src/src/OracleResolver.sol/contract.OracleResolver.md

 Sets the maximum allowed staleness period for oracle price feeds.

 *Only callable by the contract owner.
-Emits [MaxPriceStalenessSet](/src/OracleResolver.sol/contract.OracleResolver.md#maxpricestalenessset).*
+Emits [MaxPriceStalenessSet](/src/OracleResolver.sol/contract.OracleResolver.md#maxpricestalenessset).
+This value determines how old a price feed update can be before it's considered stale.
+A lower value provides more up-to-date prices but may cause more failures during high network congestion.
+A higher value allows for more tolerance during network congestion but may use outdated prices.*

 ```solidity